KxSystems/docs/docs/kb/file-compression.md

 There are three key aspects of compression algorithms:

    1. **Compression ratio**: This indicates how much the final data file size is reduced.
 A high compression ratio means smaller files and lower storage, I/O costs.
 If the column files are smaller, we can store more data on a storage of a given size.
 Similarly, more storage space costs more (especially in the cloud).
-Smaller files may reduce query execution time if the storage is slow because smaller files are read.
+Smaller files may reduce query execution time if the storage is slow because smaller files are faster read.
 You can check the compression ratio of a popular financial database [here](compression/compressionratio.md).
    1. **Compression speed**: This measures the time required to compress a file.
 Compression is typically CPU-intensive, so a high compression speed minimizes CPU usage and associated costs.
 High compression speed is good.
 The time to save a column file determines the upper bound of data ingestion.
 The faster we can save a file, the more a kdb+ system can ingest.
 In the [kdb+ tick](../architecture/tickq.md) system, the RDB is unavailable for queries during write, meaning that write speed also affects system availability.
    1. **Decompression speed**: This reflects the time taken to restore the original file from the compressed (encrypted) version.
 High decompression speed means faster queries.